Aeth-er/Rage_and_ParaSyght/README.md

 <details>
   <summary>Rage Python</summary>

-1. Click on the green "Code" button and then click on "Download ZIP"
-2. Open the zip file and Extract All Files
+1. Open the zip file and Extract All Files
-3. Click on the directory named Rage and then the folder named Rage Python
+2. Click on the directory named Rage and then the folder named Rage Python
-4. Then follow official automated installation instructions by [††#7777](https://github.com/TT-Tutorials/Rage-Multi-Tool)
+3. Then follow official automated installation instructions by [††#7777](https://github.com/TT-Tutorials/Rage-Multi-Tool)

 * Feel free to DM me on Discord for help.
 My Username is Aether#8160 and this is [My Server](https://discord.gg/6qsuxwRq73)
 </details>